ctelfair20/Interactive-Form-2021/README.md

   - the email section must be formatted correctly
     - every server name is acceptable
     - the domain must be .com
+    - if the domain is missing, you will receive a error message

   - at least one activity must be selected
     - you will not be allowed to select two classes that occur at the same time on the same day